Naruto Shippuden: Ultimate Ninja Storm 2: Plot and characters

-The game's adventure mode covers the original manga and anime's beginning with the return of young ninja Naruto Uzumaki to his ninja village, Konohagakure, after three years of training with Jiraiya.
-Across the story mode, Naruto and his allies fight many enemies from a criminal organization known as Akatsuki.
+The game's adventure mode covers the original manga and anime's beginning with the return of young orphan ninja Naruto Uzumaki to his ninja village, Konohagakure, after two and half years of training with Jiraiya.
+Across the story mode, Naruto and his allies fight many enemies from a terrible criminal organization known as Akatsuki.
 Starting with the first chapter, they capture Gaara, once leader of the Sunagakure village.
 The second chapter follows Naruto's team in their failed attempt to take former ally Sasuke Uchiha from the criminal Orochimaru.
 The following two chapters focus on Konohagakure member Shikamaru Nara as his team again battles new members from Akatsuki.
-The next chapter has Sasuke betraying and defeating Orochimaru while forming his own ninja team to track down his older brother, Itachi, who murdered his entire clan years ago.
-The last two chapters follow Pain, the acting leader of Akatsuki, as he kills his teacher, Jiraiya, and Naruto trains to avenge his death.
-Clearing the story mode unlocks an additional "fragment" chapter detailing Sasuke's team's failed capture of Killer Bee, following their alliance with Akatsuki.
+The next chapter has Sasuke betraying and defeating Orochimaru while forming his own ninja team to track down his older brother, Itachi Uchiha, who murdered his entire clan years ago.
+The last two chapters follow Pain, the acting leader of Akatsuki, as he kills his teacher, Jiraiya, and Naruto trains to avenge his master's death.
+Clearing the story mode unlocks an additional "fragment" chapter detailing Sasuke's Taka team's failed capture of Killer Bee, following their alliance with Akatsuki.

 Ultimate Ninja Storm 2 has 44 characters and 15 support characters.
 While Naruto is at first present with his initial Shippuden techniques, later in the game he is playable with his "Sage" techniques as a separate character.
 Tekken 6's Lars Alexandersson is a guest character.
 Lars appears in his third alternate costume from Tekken 6 designed by Naruto creator Masashi Kishimoto.
 While unlockable through the game, the character of Minato Namikaze can be used instantly with a code that comes with the game's limited edition.